tristantudorof/excel_coffee_sales_dashboard/README.md

 1. Order IDs are meant to be unique identifiers

 Each Order ID should represent one specific transaction.
-If a duplicates exist, you can’t reliably tell which row is the “real” order.
+If duplicates exist, you can’t reliably tell which row is the “real” order.

 2. Duplicates can inflate totals